 Instead, you will need to find your own strengths and weaknesses using this guide as a stepping-stone to start adventure travel whether as a lifestyle or for an increase in vacations.

-DO YOU OWN A CAR OR VAN?
+DO YOU OWN A CAR, VAN OR RV?

 If yes, you should consider going on a cross-country road trip, or a small weekend trip and really experience what a life of travel is like on a budget.
 This will give you a great idea if it is something you just need to do now and again, or if you want to make it a lifestyle and start van dwelling or blacktop boondocking.